Keeper-Security/secrets-manager/sdk/javascript/packages/gcp/README.md

 By default the @google-cloud/kms library will utilize the default connection session setup with the GCP CLI with the gcloud auth command.
 If you would like to specify the connection details, the two configuration files located at `~/.config/gcloud/configurations/config_default` and `~/.config/gcloud/legacy_credentials/<user>/adc.json` can be manually edited.

-See the GCP documentation for more information on setting up an GCP session [here](https://cloud.google.com/sdk/gcloud/reference/auth)
+See the GCP documentation for more information on setting up a GCP session [here](https://cloud.google.com/sdk/gcloud/reference/auth)

 Alternatively, configuration variables can be provided explicitly as a service account file using the GcpSessionConfig data class and providing  a path to the service account json file.